Tumult97/Obsidian-Files/CIB Risk CMT Release.md

 @Cornelius, Beverley (Credit Division), would you please assist us with Business Approval for the above change?
 ```

-2. Deploy All Pipelines(Dagon) to production
-3. When confirmation is retuned then Go onto remedy
+2. When confirmation is retuned then Go onto remedy
 	1. Page change number from dagon into remedy
 	2. Add testing outline
 	3. Add Business justification(Pdf of confirmation email)
-4. Send Email to Ops team()
+3. Send Email to Ops team()